andy5995/vs-fltk/docs/faq.md

 Unlike other runtimes adopting DOM-like structures, `vs` is not using XML nor its parsed version in memory as the actual UI representation.
 The XML source is statically compiled into a UI tree, a wrapper/superset of the tree structure that FLTK internally implements, enabling all the higher level features of `vs`.
-This means that at runtime the source XML will we deallocated from memory right after the UI tree is built, and it cannot be trivially referenced again.
+This means that at runtime the source XML will we de-allocated from memory right after the UI tree is built, and it cannot be trivially referenced again.
 We also plan in a not so far distant future to use the XML file to generate the equivalent C++ code, and use that to speed up the component instantiation even further.

 > How do I create a list which can spawn multiple copies of some component based on runtime data in XML then?